top of page

 My cousin Emily and I shared one of the most wonderful days this Sunday...

-Emily also learned that there was a tavern somewhere in Dudley that was built by another Healy.
-Upon arriving at the First Congregational Church, we found that this tavern was right across the street.
-Quite convenient.
-The tavern first opened as Healy's Inn.
-We learned that it had been built by Captain Hezekiah Healy, who was also a cabinet maker and a brother of Major Nathaniel.
-Later called The Black Tavern, because being frugal, they painted the original structure black after finding that black paint preserved the wood underneath.
+Emily also discovered that there was a tavern in Dudley constructed by another Healy.
+When we reached the First Congregational Church, we realized the tavern was directly across the street, which was quite convenient.
+Initially opened as Healy's Inn, we found out it was built by Captain Hezekiah Healy, a cabinet maker and brother of Major Nathaniel.
+It was later named The Black Tavern because, in a frugal move, they painted the original building black after discovering that black paint preserved the wood beneath.

 This is where things took a serendipitous turn.